God looks down from heaven on the children of men, to see if there are any who understand, who seek after God. Psalm 53:2

 The People Rebel

 6 Joshua the son of Nun and Caleb the son of Jephunneh, who were among those who had explored the land, tore their clothes.
-7 They spoke to the whole congregation of the Israelites, saying, “The land, which we passed through to explore, is an exceedingly good land.
-8 If the Lord delights in us, then he will bring us into this land, and give it to us: a land which is flowing with milk and honey.
-9 Only do not rebel against the Lord, nor fear the people of the land; for they are bread for us.
+7 They spoke to the whole community of the Israelites, saying, “The land, which we passed through to explore, is an exceedingly good land.
+8 If the Lord delights in us, then he will bring us into this land and give it to us: a land which is flowing with milk and honey.
+9 Only do not rebel against the Lord, nor fear the people of the land, for they are bread for us.
 Their protection has been removed from over them, and the Lord is with us.
 Do not be afraid of them.”

 11 The Lord said to Moses, “How long will this people provoke me?
 And how long will they not believe in me, for all the signs which I have shown among them?
-12 I will strike them with the pestilence, and disinherit them, and from you, will make a nation greater and mightier than they.”
+12 I will strike them with the pestilence and disinherit them, and from you, will make a nation greater and mightier than they.”

 Moses Intercedes for the People

 13 Moses said to the Lord, “Then the Egyptians will hear of it; for you brought up this people by your might from among them.

 14 They will tell it to the inhabitants of this land.
 They have heard that you, the Lord, are among this people; for you, the Lord, are seen face to face, and your cloud stands over them, and you go before them, in a pillar of cloud by day, and in a pillar of fire by night.
 15 Now if you killed this people as one man, then the nations which have heard of your fame will speak, saying, 16 ‘Because the Lord was not able to bring this people into the land which he swore to them, therefore he has slain them in the wilderness.’